Doug Gansler: Attorney General of Maryland

-Gansler was elected to a second term on November 2, 2010, receiving 1.3 million votes.
-In that election, he was the only statewide candidate in the nation to run unopposed in both the primary and general elections.
+Gansler was elected to a second term on November 2, 2010.

 Environmental protection

 Gansler protected the Chesapeake Bay, its tributaries, and Maryland's other natural resources.
-He secured the largest air quality settlement of its kind in the history of the United States, a Maryland history-making water pollution penalty, the largest civil penalty ever levied for an oil spill in Maryland, and the largest asbestos penalty in Maryland history.
-He also secured $500,000 for water quality monitoring from an energy company that spilled hydraulic fracturing fluid into a tributary of the Susquehanna River, which feeds the Bay.
-Gansler conducted an audit of the Bay's tributaries on a quarterly basis to identify polluters and take appropriate action.
+He secured air quality settlements, water pollution, oil pollution and asbestos penalties.

 Gansler also led the successful charge to have phosphates banned from dishwasher detergent and arsenic banned from chicken feed, and helped secure standing for environmental groups to sue polluters in State court.

-Gansler successfully championed energy solutions to strengthen the state economy while helping the environment, such as hotel room key cards that cut the lights and automatically reduce energy consumption when an occupant leaves a hotel room, lowering hotels' energy bills in the process.
 He also laid the groundwork for the construction of a power plant to convert 500 million pounds of chicken manure into energy, potentially keeping the single largest source of nitrogen and phosphorus out of the Chesapeake Bay, while providing Maryland farmers with an additional source of revenue.

 Consumer protection

 Gansler fought various forms of fraud that threatened home ownership, contributed to the cost of healthcare, and undermined citizens' financial security and well-being.
-This work included an agreement with all the major car rental companies to end usurious refueling rates, and a settlement with all four major wireless carriers requiring disclosure of the terms of cell phone insurance, potentially saving Marylanders over $40 million and Americans over $2.4 billion.
+This work included an agreement with all the major car rental companies to end usurious refueling rates, and a settlement with all four major wireless carriers requiring disclosure of the terms of cell phone insurance.

-Gansler was among the attorneys representing LVNV Funding LLC, a consumer debt buyer.
-LVNV Funding LLC was found to have obtained judgments in debt collection cases it had filed against Maryland consumers when it did not have a license to do so.